mcfarljm/fortwrap/docs/manual.md

 string of size 0 is passed from C++, the Fortran code will receive a character dummy argument with length 0.

+String output wrapping can be configured using the `--string-out` command argument.
+The default is `c++`, which wraps string output arguments with `std::string`.
+When the `wrapper` option is used, a small string class `FortranString` is created, which behaves similarly to `std::string`.
+It provides `length`, `resize`, `assign`, `compare`, `data`, and `c_str` methods.
+It can be used as an alternative to `std::string` to avoid library compatibility issues.

+The third option for `--string-out` is `c`, which uses C character arrays.
+This option should be used carefully when wrapping string outputs that have a specified length in Fortran.
+The wrapper code declares a temporary array of the specified length that is passed to Fortran and then uses `strncpy` on return to copy the temporary array into the dummy argument.
+This could cause an access violation if the size of the dummy array is smaller than the size declared in the Fortran code.
+For assumed length character outputs, temporary character arrays are not used.
+A size argument is added to the generated C++ wrapper code, and the size is passed to Fortran through the `BIND(C)` wrapper.

 ### Doxygen Comments